satya164/quik/README.md

 * Hot Module Replacement
 * Generates bundles for use in production
 * Generates single standalone HTML file for sharing
-* React, Redux and Radium are already included
+* React, Redux, React Router and Radium are already included
 * Quick prototyping with an optional starter template

 ## Installation